 Union Square Holiday Market

 Shop eco-friendly accessories, jewelry, New York-themed items, beer-making kits, handblown glassware and everything in between.
-Bring your little ones by the Kid’s Arts Studio, then warm up with a hot cider and indulge with world-class food vendors like Momofuku Milk Bar.
+Then warm up with a hot cider and indulge with world-class food vendors that span the globe.

 Columbus Circle Holiday Market

-If “elegant” holiday shopping is your aim, head to the Columbus Circle Holiday Market at the entrance to Central Park.
-There you’ll find aisles of art, jewelry, home goods and delicious food from local artisans and designers.
-After shopping at this now 15-year-old market, warm up with some hot mulled wine or German Beer at their Bratwurst Stand.
+Head to the Columbus Circle Holiday Market at the entrance to Central Park to find aisles of art, jewelry, home goods and delicious food from local artisans and designers.
+After shopping at this outdoor market, warm up with some hot mulled wine or German beer at the bratwurst stand.

 Holiday Arts Market

-Head down to the Jamestown Arts Center to discover high-quality, unique works made by local artists, designers and all kinds of crafty people.
-This juried market of nearly 40 vendors will feature a wide variety of gift-able art, including jewelry, wood and glass work, paintings, pottery, clothing and more!
+Discover high-quality, unique works made by local artists, designers and all kinds of crafty people.
+This juried market of nearly 40 vendors will feature a wide variety of giftable art, including jewelry, wood and glass work, paintings, pottery, clothing and more.

 What are your favorite local holiday markets?
 Share with us in the comments.